Zimmer's conjecture for actions of $\mathrm{SL}(m,\mathbb{Z})$: Proof of Theorem

-Starting from the orbit segments in Lemma \ref{lemma:maximal} we perform an averaging procedure to obtain a family of measures $\{ \mu _n\}$ on $M^\alpha$ whose properties lead to a contradiction having assumed that $\chi_{\mathrm{max}}$ in \eqref{eq:fanorlamps} is non-zero.
-In particular, the image of any weak-$*$ limit $ \mu _\infty$ of $ \mu _n$ to $M^\alpha$ will be $A$-invariant, well behaved at the cusps, and have non-zero Lyapunov exponents.
-These measures on $M^\alpha$ are obtained by averaging certain Dirac measures against \Folner sequences in $G$.
+Assuming that $\chi_{\mathrm{max}}$ in \eqref{eq:fanorlamps} is non-zero, we start from the orbit segments constructed in Lemma \ref{lemma:maximal} and perform an averaging procedure to obtain a family of measures $\{ \mu _n\}$ on $M^\alpha$ whose properties lead to a contradiction.
+In particular, the projection of any weak-$*$ limit $ \mu _\infty$ of $ \mu _n$ to $M^\alpha$ will be $A$-invariant, well behaved at the cusps, and have non-zero Lyapunov exponents.
+These measures on $M^\alpha$ are obtained by averaging certain Dirac measures against \Folner sequences in a certain amenable subgroup of $G$.

 Consider the copy of $\Sl(m-1, \R)\subset \Sl(m,\R)$ as the subgroup of matrices that differ from the identity away from the $m$th row and $m$th column.
 Let $N'\simeq \R^{m-1}$ be the abelian subgroup of unipotent elements that differ from the identity only in the $m$th column; that is given a vector $r = (r_1,r_2, \dots, r_{m-1})\in \R^{m-1}$ define $u^{r}$ to be the unipotent element